dogweather/forkful/content/en/java/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?

-Regular expressions (regex) in Java allow you to define specific patterns to search, manipulate, or validate strings in your code.
-Programmers use them for tasks like parsing log files, validating user input, or searching for specific patterns within text, enabling sophisticated string processing with minimal effort.

 ## How to:
 Java's built-in support for regex is primarily through the `Pattern` and `Matcher` classes in the `java.util.regex` package.
 Here’s a simple example to find and print all occurrences of a word in a string, case insensitive:

 ```java